PerformanceHorizonGroup/simple-json-rpc/README.md

 	}
 ```

-In this example the forked rpc peer is not yet capable of calling the remote methods because it doesn't what what they could be since there was no `remoteMethods:[]` in its configuration.
+In this example the forked rpc peer is not yet capable of calling the remote methods because it doesn't know what they could be since there was no `remoteMethods:[]` in its configuration.
 Instead it could use a remote call to get that list:
 ```javascript
 		forkedRpc.retrieveRemoteMethods(function (err, list){
 			if(!err){